BenjaminMalley/benjaminmalley.github.com/source/_posts/2013-03-19-moving-averages-in-d3.markdown

 The noteworthy bits are ```plot```, which appends an SVG element to an empty div in the DOM, ```area```, which is a built in d3 layout for, you guessed it, area plots and ```datapath``` which binds the data to an SVG path using the area layout that was just defined.

 So how then to update the plot dynamically as new data comes in?
-We need some a repeating function that ```push```es the new data onto the array, ```shift```s off the oldest element and updates the path.
+We need a repeating function that ```push```es the new data onto the array, ```shift```s off the oldest element and updates the path.
 The tricky bit involves how d3's interpolators interact with SVG spec and rather than go into it, I'll let Mike himself [explain](http://bost.ocks.org/mike/path/).

 ``` javascript
 var tick = function() {